 Conclusion

 Cloud Computing affects the dependencies that most OMA Enablers have on various other systems.
-These include Identity and Access Management (IAM) systems, security token services, Public Key Infrastructure (PKI) systems, and other enablers tiers (such as XDM).
+These include Identity and Access Management (IAM) systems, security token services, Public Key Infrastructure (PKI) systems, and other enablers (such as XDM).
 We should focus on

-Review the confidence relationship between those components or entities in ARC.
+Review the relationship between those components or entities in ARC.

-Cloud-based IAM, such as IAM support Federation.
+Cloud-based IAM supporting Federation.

-Extending interface in OMA SEC to meet the requirement of cloud environment.
+Extending interfaces in OMA SEC to meet the requirements of cloud environment.

-Ensuring handling sensitive information ,securing message-level communication .
+Ensuring the handling of sensitive information and securing message-level communication .